deepSpaceMonkey/1.-Matching-Brackets/README.md

 How You Can Use This:

-     1. Add your own equation by editing the txt file called fake_picture.txt
+     1. Add your own equation by editing the txt file called equation.txt
      2. See if you can implment this using Linked Lists instead of arrays
      3. Try comparing multipule equations together